 MUS 281 (3) Introduction to Music Sequencing.
-Prerequisites: MUS 280, ability to read music; instrumental keyboard competency.
+Prerequisites: Ability to read music; instrumental keyboard competency.
 Study of the basic components of MIDI (Musical Instrumental Digital Interface) sequencing technology; synthesizer and sequencer capabilities; sequence recording and editing.

 MUS 282 (3) Introduction to Music Notation.
-Prerequisites: MUS 280, ability to read music; instrumental keyboard competency.
+Prerequisites: Ability to read music; instrumental keyboard competency.
 Introduction of the basic concepts of music notation using computer software focusing on the FINALE application from CODA Music Technology.

 MUS 381 (3) Advanced Music Sequencing.
-Prerequisites: MUS 226, 280, 281, and 282.
+Prerequisites: MUS 223, 280, 281, and 282.
 This course will center around the development of advanced sequencing projects using CAKEWALK'S SONOR and similar sequencing software programs.
 Projects will be based on knowledge learned in the Introduction to Music Sequencing course and will be major in scope.